mario-areias/yiquan/content/deflections/_index.md

 # Deflections

-This section is to deflections on Yi Quan Kung Fu
+This section is to describe deflections on Yi Quan Kung Fu